-The City of London Corporation's Corporate Plan 2018-23 sets the strategic framework for the delivery of our services.
-Everything we do contributes to one or more elements of the Plan.
-We have three aims - to contribute to a flourishing society, support a thriving economy and shape outstanding environments -- which in turn are broken down into 12 outcomes (shown below).
+The City of London Corporation's Corporate Plan provides the strategic framework for the delivery of our services.
+The Corporate Plan 2018-23 is detailed below and a five year plan for 2024-29 is being developed.

+Corporate Plan 2018-23 has three aims which will continue through 2024 to contribute to a flourishing society, support a thriving economy and shape outstanding environments - which in turn are broken down into 12 outcomes (shown below).

-- 1. People are safe and feel safe. - 2.
-People enjoy good health and wellbeing. - 3.
-People have equal opportunities to enrich their lives and reach their full potential. - 4.
-Communities are cohesive and have the facilities they need.
+1. People are safe and feel safe.

+2. People enjoy good health and wellbeing.

+3. People have equal opportunities to enrich their lives and reach their full potential.

+4. Communities are cohesive and have the facilities they need.

+5. Businesses are trusted and socially and environmentally

+responsible.

+Support

+a thriving

-- 5. Businesses are trusted and socially and environmentally responsible. - 6.
-We have the world's best legal and regulatory framework and access to global markets. - 7.
-We are a global hub for innovation in finance and professional services, commerce and culture. - 8.
-We have access to the skills and talent we need.
+6. We have the world's best legal and regulatory framework and access to global markets.

+7. We are a global hub for innovation in finance and professional services, commerce and culture.

+8. We have access to the skills and talent we need.

-- 9. We are digitally and physically well-connected and responsive. - 10.
-We inspire enterprise, excellence, creativity and collaboration. - 11.
-We have clean air, land and water and a thriving and sustainable natural environment. - 12.
-Our spaces are secure, resilient and well maintained.
+physically well-connected and responsive.
+10. We inspire enterprise, excellence, creativity and outstanding environments collaboration.
+11. We have clean air, land and water and a thriving and sustainable natural environment.